reflectoring/reflectoring.github.io/_posts/2018-03-17-consumer-driven-contract-feign-pact.md

 }
 ```

-We start off using the standard `SpringRunner` and `SpringBootTest` annotations.
+We start off by using the standard `@SpringBootTest` annotation together with the `SpringExtension` for JUnit 5.
 Important to note is that
-we configure our Feign client to send its requests against `localhost:8888`.
+we configure the Ribbon loadbalancer so that our client sends its requests against `localhost:8888`.

-Using the JUnit rule `PactProviderRuleMk2`, we tell pact to start a mock API provider on `localhost:8888`.
+With the `PactConsumerTestExt` together with the `@PactTestFor` annotation, we tell pact to start a mock API provider on `localhost:8888`.
 This mock provider will return responses according to all pact fragments from the `@Pact` methods within the test class.

 The actual verification of our Feign client is implemented in the method `verifyCreatePersonPact()`.
-The `@PactVerification`
+The `@PactTestFor`
 annotation defines which pact fragment we want to test (the `fragment` property must be the name of a
 method annotated with `@Pact` within the test class).